 This was to be my third trip to the NEC classic car show.
 But this time it was to be a bit different.
 Christina had had enough sitting in drafty exhibition halls for three days, so I called on my second choice Chris.
-Unfortunately he had to drop out at the last minute, which meant, I was driving up on my lonesome.
+Unfortunately he had to drop out at the last minute, which meant, I was towing the Viking with the Triumph Herald up on my lonesome.
 This would be my first time driving the combo on my own.

 Following the weather forecast and with rain due on Thursday I decided to drive up Wednesday afternoon.
 Leaving just after lunch with only the satnav for company (although with only three roads it was an easy drive and a very quite copilot).
 I arrived at the campsite after dark and by the time I’d had my curry a few other RCCers had turned up.
 So my beer and I ended up in the warmth of Chris and Cams camper.
 This was followed by a rather cold night reminding me why caravanning was best kept to the warmer seasons.